-Example: Patient with autosomal dominant spastic paraplegia and with a negative result for the gene panel
+Example: A patient with autosomal dominant spastic paraplegia and with a negative result for the gene panel

 - Who need a cost-conscious alternative to whole genome sequencing

-We provide different options and packages to tailor the CentoXome® analysis to your patient’s needs, which improves even more the clinical utility of CentoXome® for the patients we test in our laboratory.
+We provide different options and additional services to tailor the CentoXome® analysis to your patient’s needs, which improves even more the clinical utility of CentoXome® for the patients we test in our laboratory.

 The test results from CentoXome® may also lead to more rapid diagnoses, improved prevention of symptomatic illness, more targeted treatments or even end the need for some costly or invasive procedures.